Swelling (ascites and oedema)

 Pancreatic cancer can sometimes cause fluid to build up in the tummy area (abdomen).
 This is called ascites, and it can cause pain and discomfort.

-Sometimes ascites may also be treated with medicine called a diuretic.
-This may help reduce the fluid, although it doesn’t always make a big difference.
+If the fluid can’t be drained off, your medical team may use a medicine called a diuretic and painkillers to help manage your symptoms.
+Diuretics may help reduce the fluid, although it doesn’t always make a big difference.

 What is oedema?

-Fluid may also build up in other parts of your body, such as your arms, legs and feet.
+Fluid can also build up in other parts of your body, such as your arms, legs, feet and genitals.
 This can cause swelling, and is called oedema.
-Some people also get oedema in their genitals.
-Oedema can be uncomfortable and painful and can make it harder for you to move around.
+Oedema can be uncomfortable, painful and make it harder for you to move around.

 Get support with ascites and oedema